 They also offer some really cool, clean designed shirts with bold lettering and slick logos.
 They’re recently put up extra pants from their OG model Brazilian Jiu Jitsu gi that are definitely worth checking out.
 We expect future offerings from Prana to be of the same high quality as their first run.

 They emphasize technique over strength, and simplicity in everything.
 Prana Kimonos!
-Protect Ya Neck!Find top BJJ gi brands available at MMA Warehouse!
+Protect Ya Neck!Find the latest BJJ gi available at Hypnotik!

 Guest Review by Steve of DoYouBJJ.com